Reference

 Peekaboo starts Chrome DevTools MCP with:

-npx -y chrome-devtools-mcp@latest \
+npx -y chrome-devtools-mcp@1.6.0 \

 --auto-connect \